scotws/SAN/san_handbook.md

 The last two use postfix notation.

-Liara Forth for the 65816 was written in Typists' Assembler Notation (TAN), a proto-version of SAN (<https://github.com/scotws/LiaraForth>).
+Liara Forth for the 65816 was written in Typists' Assembler Notation (TAN) (<https://github.com/scotws/LiaraForth>).

 ## Editor plugins